KarrLab/obj_tables/docs/migration.rst

 ----------------------------------------------
 Migration assumes that files to migrate and (:obj:`obj_model`) schemas that describe them are stored in Git repositories.
 These repositories are known as the *data repo* and *schema repo*, respectively.
+Migration supports a configuration in which a single repository serves as both the *data repo* and the *schema repo*, although this would be atypical.

 The basic idea behind Object Model migration is that the structure of one or more files in a data repo is defined by a schema in a schema repo, and that changes to the schema repo require corresponding changes to the files.